 External Noise Interference

 Noise interference can affect UAVs, robots in industrial applications, and other automation solutions.
+Sensor noise in these environments can be a significant challenge.
 In this section, we can give you some insight on how to mitigate these (potential) issues.
 Power supply lines, as well as other EMI (electromagnetic interference) sources, can affect the performance of the sensor.
 The most common culprit is electrical generators or motors.
 If this is the case, shielded cables should be used for the best protection.
 Additionally, the sensors are very sensitive to supply voltage and would need clean stable power for the best performance.
 For that, we suggest using a Power Supply Filter, also referred to as MB7961.
 The MB7961 helps stabilize range data and clean the sensor input power.
 Mainly used on UAVs multi-copters, robots, and environments with known dirty power or electrical noise.
 In the graphs below, Graph A displays the readings of unclean power, while Graph B shows the range readings after a power filter was applied.

 If this is the case, we have instructions on how to create a power supply filter that would solve this.
 Please see the following link for more information on the power supply filter: https://www.maxbotix.com/documents/MB7961_Datasheet.pdf